Batman: White Knight: Development

 Cover of Batman: White Knight #1 (December 2017), art by Sean Murphy.

-In July 2017, DC Comics announced the comic book limited series titled Batman: White Knight, with comic book creator Sean Murphy serving as its writer and illustrator.
-During an email interview with digital magazine Paste, Murphy revealed that he first came up with the idea for the story of Batman: White Knight when he was 12 years old while watching Batman: The Animated Series, and as he grew older, more he thought about the premise of the series, adding details and elements to its plot as time went on.
+Batman: White Knight, a comic book limited series by writer and illustrator Sean Murphy, was in development since July 2017.
+Murphy came up with the idea for the story of Batman: White Knight when he was 12 years old while watching Batman: The Animated Series, and as he grew older, more he thought about the premise of the series, adding details and elements to its plot as time went on.

 Writing

 In Batman: White Knight, the central premise for the series is about reversing the roles of Batman and the Joker, portraying the Joker as a hero and Batman as a villain.
 For Murphy, his goal was to portray a more realistic vision of Gotham City, where crime could not be stopped with a fist, namely Batman's methods; this led to Murphy turning the Joker into a politician, using the character's wit and charisma to win over the people of Gotham.
-Murphy commented: "Seeing Gotham for the first time with clear eyes, his psychosis now cured, he starts to understand the absurdity of vigilantism and how Batman's actions are only contributing to Gotham's endless crime cycle.
-Joker sets out to beat Batman by becoming the White Knight that Gotham really needs".

 While writing Batman: White Knight, Murphy created a new version of the character Duke Thomas, basing him on the Marvel Comics superhero Luke Cage as a source of inspiration.
 According to Murphy, Duke represents the poor communities that are oppressed and neglected in Gotham.
 Originally, Murphy planned to have Duke take on the mantle of Robin, but was discouraged from doing so by his team.
 In the White Knight universe, Jason Todd was the first Robin instead of Dick Grayson as in most comics.
 As stated by Murphy, this change was not intentional, but was actually the result of a timeline error that went unnoticed by him.
 By the time he realized it, however, it was too late to correct this and he decided to adopt the shift.

-DC had no problems with the ideas that Murphy had for the series, like changing the timeline in Batman's history.
-The adult content, such as nudity and profanity, that Murphy intended to include was not allowed.
+DC Comics had no problems with the ideas that Murphy had for the series like changing the timeline in Batman's history, but the adult content that Murphy intended to include, such as nudity and profanity, was not allowed.

-Design

-About the design of the Batmobile, Murphy explained his approach to the vehicle's appearance: "I brought some specific stuff, like from F-1 cars.
-I wanted my Batmobile to be a cross between a rock tumbler and a sports car, like you would see elements from a Ferrari and a Humvee.
-This is a very different Batmobile.
-No matter what I threw at it, I wanted to keep classic elements".